Get Out (2017): Not the Typical Family Meet and Greet

 Daniel Kaluuya was fantastic in the lead role of Chris Washington.
-As relatively unknown actor, I didn’t know what to expect out of him, but it turns out that he may be the best part of the movie.
+As relatively unknown actor, I didn’t know what to expect out of him.
+But it turns out that he may be the best part of the movie.
 He’s very likable as the lead, sucking the audience into his trials and tribulations and causing you as the viewer to root for him the entirety of the movie’s run time.
 I couldn’t tell if it was an editing trick or not (if it is then I commend Jordan Peele and his team for their seamless work), but Kaluuya had to make tears pour down his face in a few scenes, a task that can be pretty difficult to do on demand.
 His American accent with also spot on to the point where I was shocked to find out he’s actually British.

 Jordan Peele also directs this movie with a distinct style which is most definitely appreciated.
 Each scene flows nicely into the other while setting the correct tone for each scene.
 Get Out walks the line between scary and funny in many scenes and it plays very well.
-These tonal shifts could have been a disaster it put in the wrong hands, but Jordan Peele knows exactly when to drop in jokes or play up the dread, leading to an engrossing movie that flies by as it works on multiple levels.
+These tonal shifts could have been a disaster if put in the wrong hands.
+But Jordan Peele knows exactly when to drop in jokes or play up the dread, leading to an engrossing movie that flies by as it works on multiple levels.
 You can tell that Peele already has a knack for creating atmosphere.
 I look forward to seeing what Peele tackles next as a director.

 Get Out is tough movie to give a “rotten” review to in that it is a script without plot holes that has characters that you care about (which is probably why the film has a 100%), but whether you like or love depends on the ultimate plan of the evildoers in the film, and I didn’t really buy what Get Out was trying to sell me.
 The explanation of the”master plan” is given in an information dump which made it feel off-putting just on the surface level, but the actual information given seemed a little ridiculous in my personal opinion.

-However the film is just so likable that you can forgive it for the occasional silliness and cliches that it possesses.
+The film is just so likable that you can forgive it for the occasional silliness and cliches that it possesses.
 But what the film contains that has a ton of critics buzzing is its discussion of race relations.
 Like the tone of the movie as a whole, race relations are also played for both laughs and scares throughout the film.
 Some of the moments are laugh out loud funny, especially when Chris talks to old, waspy white people who haven’t a clue in their mind how to talk to black people, so they immediately go to stereotypes like how much they love Tiger Woods or Barack Obama.
 However, it also becomes very sinister further into the film and gives it an extra bite.
 Some may feel this angle of the film to be preachy and even a little demeaning, but it personally worked well.